cakerawala/.github/profile/README.md

 ![cakerawala-div.jpg](https://i.postimg.cc/6psvf6pp/cakerawala-div.jpg)

 At Cakerawala, we're all about pushing the boundaries of what's possible through open source software.
-Our goal is to leverage the collective wisdom of developers to innovate.
+Our goal is to leverage the collective wisdom of the developers to innovate.
 We're united by our shared appreciation for the power of science and tech to make a positive impact.

 ## Be a part of the universe